AA8020/Software-Testing-Portfolio/README.md

 - [Why This Portfolio Stands Out](#-why-this-portfolio-stands-out)
 - [Contact](#-contact)
 ---

+## 👤 About Me
+I am an aspiring software tester and **ISTQB® Certified Tester Foundation Level v4 (CTFL)** holder with a strong foundation in software testing principles and a passion for continuous learning.
+My skills include manual testing, basic automation, API validation, and an understanding of CI/CD concepts.
+I am committed to delivering reliable results, collaborating effectively with teams, and applying my knowledge in real-world projects.
+This portfolio demonstrates my attention to detail, problem-solving mindset, and readiness to grow into a professional software testing role.

+---

 ## 🚀 Getting Started
 To explore this portfolio:
 1. **Browse the folders** for different testing topics and examples.